10 Machine learning

 0.7878787878787878

-best so far, 78 %
+best so far, 78 %.

-11 Next steps
+10.8 Next steps

 We could now go further and trying to improve the features / the model type in order to find the best performing model for the data we have.
-All models types have a range of configurations, so called hyper-parameters.
+All models types have a range of configurations, so-called hyper-parameters.
 They can have as well influence on the model accuracy.

 So far we used a single split into ‘train’ and ‘test’ data, so we only get a point estimate of the accuracy.
-This should be made more robust via cross-validations and using different splits of the data.
+This should be made more robust via cross-validation and using different splits of the data.

 source: notebooks/noj_book/ml_basic.clj